Living With My Brother's Wife

 Living With My Brother's Wife (兄の嫁と暮らしています。, Ani no Yome to Kurashiteimasu) is a Japanese manga series written and illustrated by Kuzushiro.
 It was serialized in Square Enix's seinen manga magazine Young Gangan from December 2015 to January 2025, with its chapters collected in sixteen tankōbon volumes.

 Plot

-Shino Kishibe is a 17-year-old high school student who lost her older brother, her last remaining blood relative, six months ago.
-Since then, she has been living with his wife, Nozomi-san.
+Shino Kishibe is a 17-year-old high school student who lost her older brother, her last remaining kin, six months ago.
+Since then, she has been living with his widow, Nozomi-san.
 The story follows their budding relationship as they go about their daily lives.

 Publication

 Written and illustrated by Kuzushiro, Living With My Brother's Wife was serialized in Square Enix's seinen manga magazine Young Gangan from December 4, 2015, to January 17, 2025.
 Square Enix collected its chapters in sixteen tankōbon volumes, released from July 25, 2016, to March 25, 2025.

 Square Enix has published the manga in English on its Manga Up! digital service.